Nitload-NSI/StgSharp/ReadMe.md

 ## General Introduction ##

-Stg# is the new generation STG game engine.
-STG# is written in C# and runs on .NET platform.
+Stg# is a new generation STG game engine.
+STG# is written in C# based on OpenGL.
+It provide a both low hand high level binding to OpenGL, multimedia and device control, giving everything you need to make your own stg games.We are looking forward to provide full aupport on Linux and other OS platforms, but it requires a long journey to go.

 The Stg# engine contains the fallowing parts: